SumoLogic/sumologic-documentation/docs/get-started/ai-machine-learning.md

 ### Log Search

 * Copilot. <!--link - /docs/search/copilot - not published yet-->An in-product AI-based assistant that allows you to obtain insights quickly from logs.
 You can interact with Copilot using plain English queries and utilize search suggestions for result refinement.
 * [LogReduce&reg;](/docs/search/logreduce).
 Utilizes AI-driven algorithms to cluster log messages based on string and pattern similarity.
+Boil down thousands of log lines into easy to understand patterns with LogReduce® and LogCompare.
+Separate the signal from the noise and detect anomalous behavior with Outlier Detection.
 LogReduce employs fuzzy logic to group similar messages into signatures, enabling quick assessment of activity patterns.
-Users can refine results based on their preferences, [teaching LogReduce](/docs/search/logreduce/influence-the-logreduce-outcome) for more specific outcomes.
+You can refine results based on your preferences, [teaching LogReduce](/docs/search/logreduce/influence-the-logreduce-outcome) for more specific outcomes.
+* LogCompare.
+Identify and predict anomalies in real time with outlier detection, and uncover root-causes using LogCompare pattern analysis.

 ### Alerts